vineetk1/Build-a-Deep-Learning-machine/README.md

 # Remotely connect with the computer using SSH
 From this point forward, this computer is called a Server and a computer that remotely connects to this Server is called a Client.
 ## &emsp; &emsp; Server side
-Install SSH
+Install SSH.
 ```
 sudo apt-get install openssh-server
 ```
-Start SSH and check its status
+Start SSH and check its status.
 ```
 sudo service ssh start
 sudo service ssh status
 ```
-Get IP address that will be used later
+Get IP address that will be used later.
 ```
 ifconfig -a
 ```